olrik-web/blazor-task-manager/README.md

 - The user fills out info for a TimeLog project and/or DevOps work item and clicks "Create"
 - The back-end handles all the request and the front-end displays success or error modals depending on the responses.

+The Task Manager fills out most fields using the Freshdesk ticket, so the user doesn't have to fill out everything manually.
+This workflow is a lot faster than accessing three different sites and manually creating the items.